ClaretRoselinePriya/quarterlyanalysis/README.md

 - `README.md` — data story with findings, implications, and recommendations

 ## Notes on LLM Assistance
 This analysis and documentation were prepared with LLM support (ChatGPT Codex/Jules).
-Commit messages can reflect that (e.g., `chore(codex): initial analysis`).
+Commit messages can reflect that (e.g., `chore(codex): initial analysis`).\nPR created with Codex assistance.